Alfred Payne (cricketer, born 1831)

-Alfred Payne (7 December 1831 – 25 June 1874) was an English amateur cricketer who played first-class cricket from 1852 to 1864.
+Alfred Payne (7 December 1831 – 25 June 1874) was an English amateur cricketer who played from 1852 to 1864.
 He was the twin brother of Arthur Payne.

 Payne was a student at Trinity College, Oxford, matriculating in 1851 and graduating B.A. in 1856.
-He played cricket mainly for Oxford University and Marylebone Cricket Club (MCC), he made 25 known appearances in first-class matches.
+He played mainly for Oxford University and Marylebone Cricket Club (MCC), he made 25 known appearances.
 He played six times for the Gentlemen in the Gentlemen v Players series.

 Payne was a left arm fast bowler (LF) who bowled roundarm.
 He took 111 wickets at 12.19 with a best analysis of 7/42.
 He took five wickets in an innings 8 times and ten wickets in a match once.

 After graduating at Oxford, Payne became a Church of England priest and was rector of Enville, Staffordshire, from 1869 until his death.